High school volunteers aka “Coyote Leaders” are essential to the success of Coyote Outdoor School!

 Who can be a Coyote Leader?

-Lane County high school students (grades 9-12) can apply to volunteer as a Coyote Leader.
-They must be available for 3 to (preferably) 5 consecutive days during Outdoor School season and receive written permission from a parent/guardian and all their teachers to participate.
+High school students (grades 9-12) and college students can register to volunteer as a Coyote Leader.
+They must be available for 3 to (preferably) 5 consecutive days during Outdoor School season.
+High school students must receive written permission from a parent/guardian and all their teachers to participate.
 Coyote Leaders also must attend a training to be eligible.
-See more in the “How do I become a Coyote Leader?” section below.
-We may approve non-high school students as Coyote Leaders on a case-by-case basis.
-Contact us at OutdoorSchool@wholeearth.org for more information.
+Contact us at OutdoorSchool@wholeearth.org for more information if you are a college student interested in volunteering.

 What do Coyote Leaders do at Outdoor School?

-Coyote Leaders lead important parts of our overnight Outdoor School programs for 5th- and 6th-grade students, assisting with field studies by running small group labs and engaging with younger students during games and campfire programs.
-Coyote Leaders also help to create a welcoming, supportive community at Coyote Outdoor School by serving as mentors to younger students during meal time, contributions (chores), and bedtime.
-Coyote Leaders even get a free hour to socialize with peers at the end of the day.
+Coyote Leaders lead important parts of our Outdoor School programs for fifth- and sixth-grade students, assisting with field studies by running small groups and engaging with younger students.
+Coyote Leaders also help to create a welcoming, supportive community at Coyote Outdoor School by serving as mentors to younger students during the program.

 When and where is Coyote Outdoor School?